-Overview
+A. Overview

-The purpose of office evaluation is to: (1) determine whether the sample location or surrounding area is likely to meet the definition of the target population; (2) verify if the sample location is accessible and, if so, plan a travel route; and (3) develop a preliminary plan for laying out the monitoring plot.
+The purpose of office evaluation is to: (1) determine whether the sample location or surrounding area is likely to meet the definition of the target population; (2) verify if the sample location is accessible and, if so, plan a travel route; (3) develop a preliminary plan for laying out the monitoring plot and (4) finalize plot's final 'EvalStatus' at the end of the season and if applicable, 'NotSampledReason'.
 The process can include, but is not limited to: reviewing aerial imagery, topographic maps, riparian and wetland mapping, and other ancillary spatial information; compiling previously collected monitoring or assessment data; consulting with field office resource specialists for local knowledge; and contacting private landowners to obtain access permissions and instructions.

 Through the process of Office Evaluation, evaluators prioritize points that need to be field visited and manage successful implementation of a particular project's design.
 In random designs, rejected points need to be replaced by oversample points until the desired sample size is met - see 'Evaluation of random designs and sampling order' design concept.
 For targeted points, crews must communicate with project leads to ensure sampling fits monitoring goals for a particular site.
-This process requires iteratively updating the 'EvalStatus' throughout the season and finalizing this field at the end.
+This process requires iteratively updating the 'EvalStatus' throughout the season and finalizing this field at the end of the season.
 All points are assigned "Random - Base", "Random - Oversample", "Targeted - Base" or "Targeted - Oversample" as their 'EvalStatus' at the beginning of the field season to properly symbolize the points on the Webmap.
 'BaseOver' is a noneditable field that permanently stores "Base" or "Oversample" designations.